Summer Adventure Camps

 What gear and equipment do I need?

 NCOAE provides all necessary group gear and food, but you will want, or be required, to bring certain items for yourself.
 We encourage you to contact NCOAE with all of your gear questions as early as possible.
-Start planning now by viewing the NCOAE pack list for this course.
+Start planning now by viewing the NCOAE pack list for this camp.

 Your tuition with NCOAE covers all major costs related to your room, board, and lodging, except when specified in the itinerary.
 Each student should bring a small amount of spending money for personal items; such as souvenirs, extra snacks, and gifts.